-Preceding the Ceremony, the 36th AvMed Coordination Board Meeting took place at Henlow, on 24 and 25 October.
-The Board meets twice each year at various locations on a rotation basis and is a central policy-making and activity body in what is a highly successful and mature interoperability domain for the EAG.
+The 38th EAG Aviation Medicine (AvMed) Coordination Board Meeting was held in Soesterberg, Netherlands, on 23 and 24 October 2019.
+The Board meets twice each year at various locations on a rotational basis, and is the central policy-making and activity body in what is a highly successful and mature interoperability domain for the EAG.

-The Board, whose origins stem back to 2001, oversee the AvMed Course and is a unique forum where information is shared among AvMed specialists throughout the EAG’s network, in order to identify areas where interoperability can be developed and finalized to produce tangible results.
-The AvMed Technical Arrangement was signed by the Chiefs of Staff of the seven EAG Air Forces in 2005 and now provides the legal framework under which the Board operates.
+The Board’s origins stem back to the 1st EAG AvMed Project meeting, which took place on 30 May 2001 at the EAG Headquarters, at RAF High Wycombe in the UK.
+Subsequently, the AvMed Technical Arrangement (TA) was developed, and was signed by the 7 EAG Air Forces’ Chiefs of Staff in 2005, providing the legal framework under which the Board operates.
 The Board comprises one or more specialist representatives from each participating nation, and plans and supervises its business under the authority of the AvMed TA.

-The next EAG AvMed milestone will be the 37th AvMed Coordination Board Meeting, which is scheduled to take place on 03 and 04 April 2019 in Italy.
-The 15th AvMed Course is provisionally scheduled to take place in the second half of 2019.
+The next milestone will be the 39th AvMed Coordination Board Meeting, which is scheduled to take place on 30 March and 01 April 2020 in High Wycombe (United Kingdom).